Salle-Arquitect/mdas-api-g2/README.md

 in other requests.

 ### Add favorite pokemon
 Execute "Add favorite pokemon" in the postman application.
-This request contains the header "user_id" that contains the user identifier generated in the last execution of "Create user".
+This request contains the header `user_id` that contains the user identifier generated in the last execution of "Create user".

 The expected response is 201 code.
 It can also return a 404 code, and a JSON with the message that the user was not found.